leenajoshi1/cs370/README.md

 # Predicting Translation from RNA Profiles

-Undergraduate Research with Dr. Can Cenik, UT Austin
+Undergraduate Research with supervisor Dr. Can Cenik, UT Austin

 This project builds machine learning models to understand how RNA expression patterns predict translation efficiency (TE) — how actively genes are converted into proteins — in human HEK293T cells.